nytud/hunlp-GATE/README.md

 make GATE_HOME=/your/gate/installation/dir pipeline
 ```

-It will use `texts/peldak.txt` as input file,
+By default `texts/peldak.txt` is used as input file,
-it can be changed using the `PIPELINE_INPUT` parameter:
+but it can be changed using the `PIPELINE_INPUT` parameter:

 ```
 make GATE_HOME=/your/gate/installation/dir PIPELINE_INPUT=input_file.txt pipeline